 This data-led approach is also a lot more efficient and can help managers get to the root of the client’s needs at a much quicker rate, freeing up valuable time.
 According to research, paraplanners can spend an obscene 24 hours a week on post-administration chores, so becoming more digitalised and using the insight extracted from conversations can save a predicted 14 hours, which would be better spent working with clients.

-Our Extract solution pulls out core facts such as personal data or expenditure and stores them in a categorised form, removing the arduous task of collecting unstructured data from advisers notes or listening back to recordings on dictaphones.
+Our Voice solutions pull out core topics such as personal data or expenditure and stores them in a categorised form, removing the arduous task of collecting unstructured data from advisers notes or listening back to recordings on dictaphones.
 Paraplanners would have one central location where this data is readily accessible, so less time is wasted collating information from various sources or chasing clients for missed details.
 Providing additional time for advisers to connect with their clients, helping to improve client lifetime value or generate new business.

 In such a competitive landscape, financial firms are consistently looking for new and improved ways to better serve their customers.
 However, one thing still remains the same, a client and adviser relationship is completely dependent on trust.
 The use of AI-driven analytics can support them to strengthen relationships and gain more value from each client.